qgears/log-malloc-simple/README.md

 ## Caveats

-- Use `G_SLICE=always-malloc` environment variable value so that g_slice allocations are better trackable (in case of a leak there will be no false blame of a different component).
+- When using glib, use `G_SLICE=always-malloc` environment variable value so that g_slice allocations are better trackable (in case of a leak there will be no false blame of a different component).
 - In some cases pthread_create call has a phantom free that frees memory block that was never allocated.
 I guess it can somehow call original malloc without going through the anchor functions.

 ## Dependencies